Boßdorf

 Boßdorf (or Bossdorf) is a village and a former municipality in Wittenberg district in Saxony-Anhalt, Germany.
 Since 1 January 2010, it is part of the town Wittenberg.
+This village borders the districts of Assau, Kerzendorf, and Weddin.

 Geography

 Boßdorf lies about 15 km north of Lutherstadt Wittenberg.

 Economy and transportation

 Boßdorf is connected to Federal Highway (Bundesstraße) B 2, which lies 6 km east of the community, and joins Berlin and Wittenberg.